graphcommerce-org/graphcommerce/docs/content/framework/environment-variables.md

 ## How environment variables work

 You can store environment variables in the .env file in your GraphCommerce root directory.
-Any variable from .env files that isn't prefixed with `NEXT_PUBLIC` is treated as a server runtime variable.
+Any variable from .env files that aren't prefixed with `NEXT_PUBLIC` is treated as a server runtime variable.
 These variables are not exposed to the browser.